xavierfragoso/Car-Sales-Performance-Analysis-Using-SQL/README.md

-# Product Sales Analysis Using MySQL
+# Hospital Revenue & Patient Analysis Using MySQL

 ## Tools Used
 - MySQL Workbench